IzzySoft/ext3undel/doc/readme.txt

 recovering files you (accidentally) deleted from some ext2/ext3 formatted drive.

-Though most pages in the InterNet state it is impossible to delete such files, this is simply wrong.
+Though most pages in the InterNet state it is impossible to undelete such files, this is simply wrong.
 Just think of all the forensic people - it is their daily work.
 Correct is: It is not that easy as to simply take them out of some trash folder.
 The ext2/ext3 file system stores the MetaData (i.e. the file name,